"CURSE IT! I curse our uselessness!

 - In Part 1, while she was actually good for a genin fresh out of the academy genin, she ends up looking weak (though to be fair, she is always put in situations that even veteran Jonin and Kage would have had trouble in.
 And in Part 2, even when she reached Kage level, her opponents go god level.

 - Many of the side characters of Naruto are eclipsed by Team 7 in the Shippuden Portion of the Series, to such an extent where even Kakashi starts to be included in this throughout the latter and more current day part.
 Kakashi himself admitted that Naruto may have surpassed him.

-- Ino is an especially noticeable case of Can't Catch Up.
+- Ino is an especially noticeable case of Can't Catch Up in that she can't catch up to Sakura who is already shining example of this trope.
 She quickly falls behind when the flaws in her Mind Transfer Jutsu are exposed and she doesn't develop any other offensive techniques.
 She realizes this is a problem and tries to remedy this by learning medical ninjutsu at the end of the Part I fillers, but it's clear that she's nowhere near Sakura's ability.
 One filler arc has her feeling like The Load as a result of having the weakest chakra control on a sealing team.
 However, in the Fourth Ninja World War arc, she improved her Mind Transfer Jutsu to the point where it's useful in significant battles without leaving her super-vulnerable.

 - Colonel Dasten in The Big O has himself and the entire Military Police as this.
 He's actually expressed frustration several times that they can't do anything without Roger's help.